Our quality standards: Striving to do better, every day

 - Maintained NCQA accreditation at the Commendable level

-- Met EPSDT screening ratio and maintained EPSDT compliance on medical record audit of > 90%
+- Met EPSDT screening ratio and EPSDT compliance on medical record audit

 - Achieved high rating on our member satisfaction survey regarding personal doctors and specialists

-- Improved member outreach reach rates and appointment scheduling
+- Improved member outreach rates and appointment scheduling

 - Improved compliance with evidence-based practices based on Clinical Practice Guideline monitoring

 - Monitored patient safety through review of potential adverse events and quality of care/quality of service member reports to address concerns that may impact our members